 Bio-Tech Industry Careers

-- An Overview of Biotechnology and the Biotech Industry – Article published by Thoughtco.
+- An Overview of Biotechnology and the Biotech Industry – Article by Paul Diehl, 8/21/2020, published by Thoughtco.

 - Careers at Biotech Startups and in Entrepreneurship – Article by Susan Froshauer.
 Cold Spring Harbor Perspectives in Biology.
 2017.
 Tip: Working at a biotech startup, or intrapreneurship, is one way to learn about biotech entrepreneurship.